Tucker (soundtrack)

-Tucker is the ninth studio album by Joe Jackson, released in August 1988 by A&M Records.
-It is the soundtrack for the Francis Ford Coppola film Tucker: The Man and His Dream.
+Tucker is a soundtrack album by Joe Jackson, released in August 1988 by A&M Records.
+It contains music for the Francis Ford Coppola film Tucker: The Man and His Dream.
 The album earned Jackson a Grammy nomination for Best Album of Original Instrumental Background Score Written for a Motion Picture or TV.
+This is Jackson's second soundtrack album following 1983's Mike's Murder.

 Track listing

 All songs written, arranged and produced by Joe Jackson, except where noted.